Curb & Sidewalk Reimbursement Program

 *Includes landlords, businesses, churches, schools, etc. Maximum reimbursement amount for the *All Other category is 250 ft of curb and sidewalk combined.

-For 2021, the City has selected five target areas based on income and conditions of sidewalks.
+For 2023, the City has selected three target areas based on income and conditions of sidewalks.
 Homeowners who live within these target areas will receive a higher reimbursement amount.
 View Target Areas.

 How do I submit my application for the program?